 A core value at FDM is that ‘together we are stronger’, and it is the differences that exist amongst us that make FDM stronger as one.
 As a people business, fostering an inclusive recruitment process that leads to a diverse working environment has always been key to our success.
-Diversity and inclusion are two different things that go hand in hand – and companies that manage to achieve both will reap the benefits.
+Diversity, equity and inclusion are two different things that go hand in hand – and companies that manage to achieve both will reap the benefits.
 Here are three reasons why businesses should work towards achieving an inclusive workforce that values diversity.

 Diversity yields a wider range of skills and better decision-making

 Providing unconscious bias training to employees is one effective way to make sure your team hires the best person for a job.
 Even unintentionally, it’s common to gravitate towards hiring someone with experiences similar to your own.
 In addition to unconscious bias training, FDM uses strength-based interview questions in our assessment days to ensure that candidates are not assessed on previous opportunities, but rather their overall aptitude – instincts, problem-solving skills and situational decision making.

 Employees will naturally have different sets of skills and talents.
 Bringing a wider range of perspectives to the table for brainstorming, problem solving and strategic development will result in innovative ways to tackle business challenges.
 Exposure to different thinking and talents also helps all of your people grow and learn how to help the business perform more effectively in a global economy.

 While gender and ethnicity are crucial facets of diversity, it’s important to remember that diversity encompasses a much wider breadth of characteristics and experiences – age, education, socioeconomic background, sexual orientation and visible and non-visible disabilities.
 All of these contribute unique perspectives that tie in to making better informed decisions for the business.